Search Process for Senior Investigators, Tenure-Track Investigators, Senior Clinicians and Senior Scientists

 Step 4: The Search Committee shall meet to review the ad, as soon as the ad is approved by the DDIR, to develop a search strategy.
 Additional changes to the ad are possible but must be cleared by the DDIR.
 The SD or his/her designee should attend this meeting and brief the committee on the programmatic goals and expectations for the position.
 The designated OIR representative shall be invited to this meeting to advise the committee and answer questions.

 Step 5: The SD will advertise nationally.
 The ad should be posted for a minimum of 30 days (OIR recommends 60 days).
-The OIR will post the ad to the DDIR Bulletin Board and to the OITE and IRP websites.
-OIR will also disseminate the ad to NIH constituencies such as the WSAs, NIH Black Scientists and Friends Network, NIH-Hispanic Employee Organization (HEO), NIH Asian American and Pacific Islanders Employment Committee (AAPIEC), NIH-FDA Chinese American Association, OEDI, and the Chairs of Scientific Interest Groups.
+The OIR will post the ad to the DDIR Bulletin Board and to the IRP website.
+OIR will also disseminate the ad to NIH constituencies such as the WSAs, NIH Black Scientists and Friends Network, NIH-Hispanic Employee Organization (HEO), and the NIH Asian American and Pacific Islanders Employment Committee (AAPIEC).
 In addition, a designated OIR representative will work with the committee to ensure broad distribution of the advertisement and all members of the Search Committee shall solicit nominations for the position from a variety of sources and feel free to contact potential applicants.

 Step 6: The search committee members shall review all applications received that are judged at least minimally qualified.
 Likely candidates are invited for presentation of a seminar and interviews as appropriate.
 These are scheduled so that a majority of the scientists on the search committee can participate.
 A short list (no more than 2 or 3) of highly qualified candidates, prepared by the Committee Chair, should be reviewed by the Lab/Branch Chief*, who will recommend a candidate to the SD (who is the Selecting Official) and IC Director.
 The Search Committee chair will send a letter to the SD outlining the process followed and summarizing the candidates reviewed and recommended.

-Step 7: The SD will in turn forward to the DDIR for review and approval, as part of the package the checksheet: the name of the selected candidate and a draft copy of the tenure track agreement; the Committee Chair's description of the search process, including where ads were placed, how many applications were received and reviewed, how many candidates were interviewed, how the short list (including names and affiliation) was chosen; and the SD's description of how the decision was reached.
+Step 7: The SD will in turn forward to the DDIR for review and approval, as part of the package for the appropriately approved IPD for the search (find appropriate Check Sheet under each IPD): the name of the selected candidate and a draft copy of the tenure track agreement; the Committee Chair’s description of the search process, including where ads were placed, how many applications were received and reviewed, how many candidates were interviewed, how the short list (including names and affiliation) was chosen; and the SD’s description of how the decision was reached.

 *This is a sample of the sort of document that each IRP would file with the DDIR.
 Each IC is encouraged to make any modifications it feels appropriate to promote a maximally effective recruitment.
 If desired, the procedures for the recruitment of senior as opposed to tenure-track investigators may differ.
 As noted in the cover memo, when substantive modifications in the filed procedures for a particular search are contemplated, they must be discussed with the DDIR.